 - Timers – realtime, fixed step and a scoped timer for quick performance profiling

 - SQLite wrapper (for keeping game stats, highscores etc)

-It still uses OpenGL 1.2 but that’s good enough for now.
+It uses OpenGL which is good enough for now.
 I’m just blasting sprites on the screen.
-I’m looking forward to using shaders but right now I feel it would be too much new stuff at once.
+I’m looking forward to using more modern graphics APIs but right now I feel it would be too much new stuff at once.

 It runs on iOS and Mac OS X. There’s a good chance I’ll get it to run on Linux.
 Later I might look at the Android NDK, but I’m not sure what to think of the absence of OpenAL there.
 Windows port is not planned.